 - Gentaro Kisaragi, aka Kamen Rider Fourze, also strives to protect the smiles of his friends.
 And his goal is to befriend everyone he meets.

 - Lampshaded when Shotaro and Gentaro meet in Movie War Megamax.
-Shotaro is unimpressed that the new Rider is a loudmouth teenager with a pompadour...until Gentaro says he's going to punish the people who made his friends cry.
+Shotaro is unimpressed that the new Rider is a loudmouth teenager with a pompadour...until Gentaro says he won't forgive the people who made his friends cry.
+Shotaro responds "You...you're alright, kid", and the two are friends from then on.

 - Deconstructed in Kamen Rider Gaim.
 Mitsuzane Kureshima just wants to make his friends happy.
 The problem is that he's arrogant enough in his own intelligence to think that he and he alone knows what will bring them happiness, ignoring their own opinions on the matter; and will keep unpleasant information from them even if it's something that's very important for them to know.
 He eventually gets to the point where he wants to kill his (former) best friend Kouta and crush their mutual friends' hopes in order to keep them safe and "happy".
 By that point it's clear that "for their happiness" is the lie he tells himself to justify the actions he's taking for his happiness; he's desperate to be seen as the hero that saves everyone, and is intensely jealous of Kouta for receiving that admiration instead (which he gets by actually being heroic).